Strange, Interesting, and Funny Facts About Animal Scat

 7. Rats Poop Everywhere

 Wild rats are generally unwelcome in civilized areas of the world, and with good reason.
-Now, don’t get us wrong here, rats can make wonderful pets.
+Now, don’t get us wrong here, rats can make wonderful pets for some people.
 They’re smarter than most folks give them credit for, and they can even be trained.
 Wild rats, however, can carry many diseases and cause a lot of trouble in human cities.
 One major concern is that they poop all over the place.
 The reason for this is that they have an automatic response to being startled or scared.
 That response is to poop.
 They’ll poop at the slightest little disturbance of their habitat.
 This is fine in the fields or the forest, but in an urban landscape it just causes too many problems.

 5. House Flies